dityatamas/final-project-speckle-reduction/README.md

 For OSRAD and Relaxed Median Filter are combined to be Hybrid Oriented Speckle Reducing Anisotropic Diffusion (HOSRAD).

-In this project, i made python file for each methods to be used as a library.
+I made python file for each methods to be used as a library.
+I'm not yet build a GUI for this project.